Wiki · Concept · Last reviewed June 25, 2026

 Agents make promptfoo especially relevant because an agent's risk is rarely confined to the sentence it returns.
 A coding agent can read a repository, call a shell, alter automation, or satisfy a feature request by introducing a vulnerability.
 A support agent can retrieve private records or overstep policy.
 A RAG assistant can leak context that was never meant to be displayed. promptfoo gives these behaviors a place in engineering practice: config, target, results, rerun.

 This is also where promptfoo differs from a scanner that only probes a hosted model endpoint.
-A serious promptfoo run names the app boundary: target, provider, model, prompts, retrieval settings, available tools, assertions, plugins, and strategies.
+A serious promptfoo run names the app boundary: target, provider, model, prompts, retrieval settings, available tools, assertions, plugins, strategies, traces, and evidence retention.

 Governance and Safety